 In most fertility centers around the world, women with severely diminished ovarian reserve are refused IVF treatment with their own eggs (let alone being offered a multiple-cycle package), because of the extremely poor prognosis.
 We can offer this program to patients with "older ovaries" because we have significantly more experience with this type of patients, and have been achieving a small but significant number of pregnancy and live birth rates in these patients.
-With multiple cycles at our center, even women with severely diminished ovarian reserve can reach quite a reasonable cumulative pregnancy rate and live birth rate.
+With multiple cycles at our center, diminished ovarian reserve treatment at CHR can offer quite a reasonable cumulative pregnancy rate and live birth rate.

 Because IVF cycles are costly, especially for those women who must repeat cycles to achieve pregnancy, CHR developed this program based on two concepts:

 - By participating in a four-cycle package, women who conceive in an early cycle "subsidize" those who need more cycles to get pregnant.

 - Preliminary evidence gathered at CHR suggests that uninterrupted, consecutive IVF cycles in patients with diminished ovarian reserve under CHR treatment protocols (which includes dehydroepiandrosterone [DHEA] supplementation and gonadotropin stimulation of ovaries) may produce more eggs and embryos cumulatively than women who "take breaks" between cycles.
 More eggs and embryos will, likely, translate into higher cumulative pregnancy rates.

 MICP is not a program for all women with severely diminished ovarian reserve, as pregnancy and live birth rates, even under best of all circumstances, will be small.
 However, if other alternatives, such as egg donation, embryo donation and adoption, are not an option for you, it is a clinically and financially innovative option.